User Guide

 Notes:

-• The red, gold, and blue circles represent the approximate ISS, TSS, and Hubble sighting ranges (i.e., footprints) from ground level under perfect conditions.
-Use the Pass Predictor to get viewable ISS, TSS, or Hubble passes from your exact location.
+• The red, gold, and blue circles represent the approximate ISS, Tiangong, and Hubble sighting ranges (i.e., footprints) from ground level under perfect conditions.
+Use the Pass Predictor to get viewable ISS, Tiangong, or Hubble passes from your exact location.

 • Autorotation is enabled by default and rotates the globe once every 90 seconds.